BusyCityGuy/finite-state-machine-luau/CONTRIBUTING.md

 There is an additional script available to fix formatting with StyLua, that does not run on GitHub:

 > lune run formatFix

+## Releasing

+1. To make a release, use the GitHub web interface to [create a new release](https://github.com/BusyCityGuy/finite-state-machine-luau/releases/new).
+1. Choose a tag with a version number like `v0.0.0`, beginning with `v` and using semantic versioning.
+No suffix like `-pre` is supported, only numbers as shown.
+1. Create a release title, preferably something like "Version 0.0.0" to be consistent with the tag.
+1. Describe the changes in the release
+1. Publish release
+1. A GitHub Actions workflow will automatically run and upload .zip and .rbxm artifacts to the release.
+It will also automatically publish the release to Wally, and update hardcoded numbers throughout the codebase like versions and copyright years.